mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 And also you can find the truth in others’ life, too.
 You can find the truth in the tables, you can find the truth in nature. [...]

-So, that truth is called *tathagatagarbha* because that truth is found in everything, and simultaneously it is limited by individual life.
+So, that truth is called *tathāgatagarbha* because that truth is found in everything, and simultaneously it is limited by individual life.
 That’s why the truth [is] veiled in delusion – we say so.
-That is called *tathagatagarbha*.
+That is called *tathāgatagarbha*.

-That *tathagatagarbha* is your life in reality as it is.
+That *tathāgatagarbha* is your life in reality as it is.
 If you look at your life directly.

 #### 30:22

-So far we have questions about the *tathagatagarbha*.
-[Do] you know the difference between truth itself and *tathagatagarbha*?
+So far we have questions about the *tathāgatagarbha*.
+[Do] you know the difference between truth itself and *tathāgatagarbha*?
 Do you have a question?

-**Question:** *[Unintelligible]* not *tathagatagarbha* but the truth as phenomenal world, it sounds so dualistic: the absolute is not *samsara*, ...
+**Question:** *[Unintelligible]* not *tathāgatagarbha* but the truth as phenomenal world, it sounds so dualistic: the absolute is not *samsara*, ...

 **Katagiri Roshi:** Yeah, it’s not dualistic, so I have to explain the next [part], the so-called *harmony* – the harmony and peace.
 In this book, [...] on page 36 it says, “diffuses harmoniously with birth and death.”
 So I asked you the other day the meaning of “diffusing harmoniously with”?
 In the original text it used the word *peace*, or *harmony*, but this translation says it like this.
 So I have to explain that peace and harmony, okay?